 Comparative Genetics & Refinement

 The immune system is orchestrated by many different genes.
-These genes can differ from individual to individual.
-This genetic variation within a population is called polymorphism.
-Polymorphisms explain why some people are susceptible for a certain disease while others do not develop the disease.
-Hence, the diversity generated by these polymorphisms prevents the elimination of an entire population by one single pathogen.
+These genes can differ from individual to individual, and this genetic variation is called polymorphism.
+Polymorphisms explain why some people are susceptible for a certain disease while others may be resistant to development of the same disease.
+Hence, the diversity generated by genetic polymorphisms prevents the elimination of an entire population by one single pathogen.

-The Major Histocompatibility Complex (MHC) and killer cell immunoglobulin-like receptor (KIR) system are examples of polymorphic gene systems.
+The major histocompatibility complex (MHC) and killer cell immunoglobulin-like receptor (KIR) system are examples of polymorphic gene systems.
 A successful immune response is multifactorial, and depends on the cooperation between the KIR and MHC system.
 In general, the MHC system is involved in discriminating between self and non-self and thus the recognition of invading pathogens while the KIR system may be seen as fine tuning and serves as a correction mechanism for the MHC system.
-KIR genes are involved in the immune defense to viruses and cancer cells.
+KIR genes are involved in the immune defence to viruses and cancer cells.

-Monkeys are genetically similar to people.
-Understanding genetic polymorphisms in monkeys, and their role in the immune system, teaches us much about the functional immune defense in humans.
+Monkeys are genetically similar to humans.
+Understanding genetic polymorphisms in monkeys, and their role in the immune system, teaches us much about the functional immune defence in humans.
 This is particularly important in the development of a whole new generation of medicines, the so-called personalized medicines.

 In the Comparative Genetics and Refinement department, we investigate MHC and KIR genes from different monkey and ape species.
 For this, we use DNA-sequencing and other techniques, like fragment analyses on short tandem repeats (STR).
 We not only study the DNA from animals from our own breeding colonies but also DNA samples from other institutions and zoos.